There are several variables to think about when you invest in a new furnace:

 - Which type and size system do you require to heat your size of home?

-McKinley Heating Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+McKinley Heating Service Experts is here to help explain what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps establish how much energy is required to heat your home and, ultimately, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.
+The furnace efficiency rating helps establish how much energy is required to heat your home and, in the long run, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that shows how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
-For instance, if your heating equipment has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that shows how much heat the furnace will produce compared to the amount of energy required to produce the heat.
+For example, if your heating equipment has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.

 Note that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in every home is different – some higher quality, some poorer, so the AFUE rating does not include this in their rating.
-If you feel that your furnace or duct system is not energy efficient, give McKinley Heating Service Experts a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could possibly save each month.
+The duct work in each home is different – some higher quality, some lower, so the AFUE rating does not include this in their rating.
+If you are concerned that your furnace or duct system is not energy efficient, give McKinley Heating Service Experts a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could possibly save each month.